hal/webpage/source/mbui/1_overview.md

 ### Interface Kernel

-The model is used by an interface kernel that supports a reification towards a graphical user interface.
+The model is used by an interface kernel that generates a graphical user interface.
 The kernel is an embeddable component that provides GWT bindings by default.
-It runs within the web console and leverages all stock components and services to load, initialise and generate the user interfaces for manageable resources in Wildlfy 8.
+It runs within the web console and leverages all stock components and services to load and initialise the interfaces for manageable resources in Wildlfy 8.

-The model itself can either be provided as an XML file (remote loading) and through a an API:
+The model itself can either be provided through an API or as a XML file (remote loading):

 ``` xml